Hisyeo/Hisyeo.github.io/blog/2025-06-24-small-world-problems/index.md

 The pinyin page on Wikipedia indicates that the "r" in the pinyin [kuānróng](https://en.wiktionary.org/wiki/ku%C4%81nr%C3%B3ng) is realized as [ɻ] ~ [ʐ].
 It also indicates that Taipai Mandarin speakers would pronounce it as [ɹ].
-This tendency towards the rhotics leads me to believe that this should use the /l/ in Hîsyêô instead of the /ʃ/: kûonlôn (Mandarin 寬容kuānróng, [kʰwan.ɻʊŋ], Sino-Tibetan family).
+This tendency towards the approximants leads me to believe that this should use the /l/ in Hîsyêô instead of the /ʃ/: kûonlôn (Mandarin 寬容kuānróng, [kʰwan.ɻʊŋ], Sino-Tibetan family).

 ### sighing